Gordon Reid (tennis)

 Gordon James Reid (born 2 October 1991) is a British professional wheelchair tennis player.
-He has been ranked world No. 1 in singles and in doubles.
-Reid has won two Paralympic gold medals, two silver medals, and one bronze medal, as well as a two major singles titles and a record 27 major doubles titles.
+He has been ranked world No. 1 in singles and is currently ranked world No. 1 in doubles.
+Reid has won two Paralympic gold medals, two silver medals, and one bronze medal, as well as a two major singles titles and a record 30 major doubles titles.

 Reid's first appearance for Great Britain at the Summer Paralympics was when he was age sixteen at Beijing 2008.
 He later reached the quarterfinals in the singles in London 2012 as well as the quarterfinals in doubles.
 He won Paralympic gold in the men's singles event at Rio 2016 and silver in the doubles event with partner Alfie Hewett, whom he beat in the singles final.
 At Tokyo 2020, Reid won bronze in the singles and silver in the doubles with Hewett.
 The pair later went on to complete a calendar year Grand Slam, winning all four majors in 2021.
 At Paris 2024 he won his second gold medal, again partnering Hewett in the men's doubles.
-He currently holds the record for most doubles slam titles won by a wheelchair player in any division (men's, women's, and quads), with 27.
+He currently holds the record for most doubles slam titles won by a wheelchair player in any division (men's, women's, and quads), with 30.

 Reid was born able-bodied, and enjoyed a wide variety of sports as a child, including football and tennis.
 However, at the age of 12, he contracted a rare neurological condition called transverse myelitis which left him paralyzed from the waist down.